Retirement Planning is Broken

 How to Get Started; A Simple Example

 How much should you invest in real estate?
 I recommend allocating a third to half of your investable assets to real estate.
 Start by reallocating bonds and large single stock positions.
 Another more tangible way to plan for the right level of real estate you should hold is to think about the amount of take home income (after taxes and other deductions) that you currently enjoy.
-How much real estate would it take to generate that kind of income — even after you stopped working?
-To get a rough number start with this absolute number and divide it by 7%.
+How much real estate would it take to generate that kind of income?
+To get a rough idea start with this net number from above and divide it by 7%.
 (For example let’s say you needed $400K in take home income —again post tax and deductibles.
 In this case: $400,000 / .07 = $5,714,285.
 Assuming a 7% annual yield or income from real estate, which can be expected from a good firm, that’s how much you will need to own in order to generate $400K in annual income.
 That might seem like a big number but you don’t need to get there overnight.
 Better yet, you will find it possible to get there faster than you think.
 How?
-If you were able to invest $250K in each of four multifamily offerings each year for the next two and a half years you would find yourself at that point with take home income of ~$175K/year.
+If you were able to invest $250K each in 10 multifamily offerings over the next two and a half years you would find yourself at that point generating passive take home income of ~$175K/year.
 Assuming for the next four to five years you were reinvesting this income and any capital gains (based on 2X multiple on equity over four to five years), you would find at that time your real estate investments generating ~$350K per year and now covering almost all of your current living expenses.
 At that time you may very well feel comfortable in leaving full-time work or at the very least scaling back knowing that if you were able to continue reinvesting all of the proceeds from you real estate, that in another few years you would be generating $700,000/year in take home income.
 In a relatively short period of 6–10 years you would have met and then greatly exceeded your annual income needs via passive investments in multifamily real estate.
 You will have completely secured your financial future and created generational wealth in the process.

 In a relatively short period of 6–10 years you would have met and then greatly exceeded your annual income needs via passive investments in multifamily real estate.